LorenzoColletta/Parallel-implementation-of-a-tomographic-projection-algorithm/README.md

     projector input.dat output.dat/output.pgm

-- First parameter is the name of the input file;
+- First parameter is the name of the input file.
+The structure of the input file should follow the one described above.
 - Second parameter is the name of a text or a binary file to store the output in.

 ### Binary file structure: